+As with OE 1 in the Fall, it is important to vary the OE 2 language task from small group discussions in order to avoid student fatigue.
+The new task should have a vocabulary component.
 The group presentation has already been described in Appendix 6.
-Two other potential CE 3 tasks are debates and short documentaries.
-They will require you to work on them with students over a period of weeks with the actual debate taking place in the last class, or depending on the size of the class, the last two classes.
-The PSAs or Commercials should be shown in the final class.
+Two other potential tasks are debates and short documentaries.
+These two are more demanding than those undertaken in OE 1.
+They will also require you to work on them with students over a period of weeks with the actual debate taking place in the last class, or depending on the size of the class, the last two classes.
+Short documentaries should be shown in the final class.
 Again, this task should be approached step by step: story-boarding, listing possible interviewees, etc., and refined over time.